PraxTube/rantoni-assets/README.md

 ## Game References

 Overall a great reference for what NOT to do is in the game Redeemer, boy oh boy does that game screw up (though such a juice).
+Not sure if this is a good reference overall `https://www.youtube.com/watch?v=YCjNT9qGjh4`.

 - Redeemer
     - For game feel and gameplay